microsoft/verona/docs/internal/expressions.md

 } // `a` goes out of scope
 ```

-### Class fields
+### Object fields

-Like other variables, class fields have the same value/pointer duality as before.
+Like other variables, object fields store pointers to objects, unless declared `embed`, which makes them part of the structure.
-Unless declared `embed`, class fields are pointers to the data.
-This is particularly useful for numeric fields.
 Refer to the types document for more information on the `embed` keyword.

 ## Operators

 In Verona, operators and calls are treated equally.
 In-fix operators (ex. `a + b`) and pre-fix operators (ex. `+(a, b)`) are one and the same.

+All operators are calls on a descriptor: either an object or a type declaration that indicates which type the method is to be found.
-All operators are calls on the descriptor object: the first argument of a pre-fix operator, or the left hand side of an infix operator (`a` above).
+For example the type name (`Foo::method()`), the first argument of a pre-fix operator (`foo.method()` or `method(foo)`), or the left hand side of an infix operator (`foo method bar`).

 Example:
 ```ts